Kinvey/kinvey-cli/README.md

 * `profile create <name> [profile information]`

    Creates a profile with the specified name.
-You can specify the profile information either on the command line as arguments or as environment variables.
+You can specify the profile information either at the command line as arguments or as environment variables.
 In the presence of command line argument, any values in the environment variables are ignored.

 * `profile list`